ibm-cloud-docs/solution-tutorials/static-website.md

 # Low latency delivery of static files to users around the world

-Host and serve website assets (images, videos, documents) and user generated cotent in a Cloud Object Storage and use a Content Delivery Network (CDN) for fast and secure to users around the world.
+Host and serve website assets (images, videos, documents) and user generated content in a Cloud Object Storage and use a Content Delivery Network (CDN) for fast and secure delivery to users around the world.

 ## Objectives

 * Create a Cloud Object Storage S3 bucket
 * Upload files to a bucket
 * Make the content globally available with a CDN